Nikolai Shamalov

 Nikolai Terent'yevich Shamalov, Nikolai Terent'evich Shamalov or Nikolai Terentievich Shamalov (Николай Терентьевич Шамалов; born 24 January 1950) is a Belarusian-born Russian dentist, businessman, and a founding member of Ozero.
-He is a close confidante of Russian leader Vladimir Putin.
+He is a close confidant of Russian leader Vladimir Putin.
 Shamalov grew rich after obtaining a stake in Bank Rossiya.

 Education

 Shamalov is a dentist/physician by training.
 He is fluent in German.

 Career

 Until the 1990s, Shamalov worked as a dentist in Leningrad (Saint Petersburg).
 In 1994, he founded the company Masterdentservis ("Мастердентсервис") in Leningrad.

 Shamalov was a representative of Siemens in St. Petersburg from 1992 to 2008 selling medical equipment for Siemens Medical Systems.
 According to Sergei Kolesnikov, Shamalov refused to answer questions by Siemens internal investigators about money laundering, corruption, and bribery.
 This led to Shamalov's dismissal from Siemens.

 From 1993 to 1995, he worked in the Committee on External Relations of the St. Petersburg Mayor's Office.
 Vladimir Putin was his boss.

 In January 1992, AOZT/ZAO Petromed was founded with 51% of its shares owned by the Saint Petersburg's Committee on External Relations (KVS) which Putin headed, 39% of its shares owned by the Center for International Cooperation which is headed by Dmitri Gorelov, and 10% of its shares owned by the Saint Petersburg Committee on Health.
 Andrey Kolesnikov, a biophysicist from the Polytechnic Institute, formed a cooperative to manufacture medical equipment for Petromed.
 In 1993, Shamalov was hired by Putin as the Petromed's purchasing agent for Siemens medical equipment from Germany instead of buying from Kolesnikov's cooperative's Russian manufactured equipment.
 Over many years, Petromed received state funds for the purchase of medical equipment, but Putin also demanded that Russian oligarchs make charitable contributions to Petromed for the purchase of medical equipment.
 However, Shamalov greatly inflated the purchase price of the medical equipment and then funneled 33% of the money to offshore accounts.
 After Vladimir Yakovlev, who was the Governor of Saint Petersburg, became a very outspoken critic of Petromed, Putin, and corruption, Gorelev and Kolesnikov bought out the Saint Petersburg Committee on Health portion of Petromed and became the only two owners of Petromed.
 Later, Gorelov, Kolesnikov, and Shamalov used the funneled money, which they obtained as overcharges to Petromed, to purchase shares in Rossiya Bank, Vyborg Shipyard, and other entities.

 On 10 November 1996, he was a founding member of Vladimir Putin's closed gate community, the cooperative Ozero.
 As of 2016, Shamalov has remained a member of the cooperative Ozero.